Frequently Asked Questions

-The LAP-BAND® system procedure takes about 30 minutes and is done on an outpatient basis.
+The Lap-Band procedure takes about 30 minutes and is done on an outpatient basis.
 This is done under a general anesthetic, and requires five small incisions.

 What is the typical recovery?

-Most patients require a few days to recover, and have resumed normal activity by 1-2 weeks.
-Those patients that have had both the LAP-BAND® System and laparoscopic gallbladder surgery say that the LAP-BAND® System was much easier to recover from.
+Most patients require a few days to recover, and resume normal activity by 1-2 weeks.
+Those patients that have had both the Lap-Band procedure and laparoscopic gallbladder surgery say that the Lap-Band procedure was much easier to recover from.
 In fact, our patients are discharged home on anti-inflammatory medications such as Aleve instead of narcotics.

 What can I expect to eat after surgery?

-Patients are placed on a liquid diet or as we suggest “anything through a straw” for the first two weeks.
-The next two weeks incorporate soft food.
-Four weeks out from surgery patients begin on regular food, being careful to avoid thick meats and breads.
+Patients are placed on a specific nutritional regimen for two weeks following surgery.
+The first two weeks include both thin and fuller liquids.
+The following two weeks incorporate softer foods.
+One month out from surgery patients will begin regular food, being careful to avoid tough meats and breads.
 It is important to take small bites and to chew food thoroughly.
-Equally important, one should not drink while eating, to avoid washing all of the food particles that you’ve taken care to break down, resulting in you being able to eat more.
+Equally important, one should not drink while eating.
+Drinking with a meal will result in consuming more food and calories.
 Patients can drink unlimited amounts when they are not eating.
-Most people take in 800-1200 calories per day.
+Most Lap-Band patients consume 800-1200 calories per day.

 What is an adjustment?

 An adjustment is an office procedure that takes a few minutes to do.
-Most people (>90%) state that it doesn’t hurt at all.
-By adjusting the LAP-BAND® Adjustable band, we control how fast the pouch empties.
+The Lap-Band is accessed through the port and adjusted appropriately.
+Most people (>90%) state that the adjustments do not cause pain.
+By adjusting the Lap-Band, we control how fast the pouch empties.
 The slower it empties the longer you stay full.

 How many adjustments will I need?